NicoHood/grav-plugin-matomo/README.md

 ## Usage

 Simply configure your matomo host in the config and you are ready to go!
 Please note, that by default this plugin is **configured privacy focussed**.
-You and enable additional features like tracking with cookies or ignoring the "Do Not Track" header in the config.
+You and enable additional features like tracking with cookies, javascript or ignoring the "Do Not Track" header in the config. **Note:** Ignoring the "Do Not Track" header only makes sense when using the php tracker, not the javascript code.
+That's because the matomo instance will also evaluate the header and ignore the request.

 The default config will only track the visited url, ip, referrer, language, browser/user agent, country (via ip lookup, if enabled on matomo) which is similar to [Matomo Log Analysis](https://matomo.org/docs/log-analytics-tool-how-to/), just that this plugin is more easy to use, extensible and gives instant results.

 If you have any improvement, please do not hesitate to file an issue.